Google Alerts: 9 Ways It Can Help Your Home Business

 - Sources: Automatic is the default, but you can set it to pull from only blogs, news outlets, books, discussions and more.

 - Language: Default is English, but you can choose another language.

 - Region: Default is United States but you can choose another country.

 - How many: Best results is the default, but you can set it to give you all results.

 - Deliver to: The default is the email associated with your Google Account, but you can change this.

 How to Get Your Site or Blog Included in Google Alerts

-To be listed in Google News (so that your site can be sent as an alert), your site must meet the following qualifications:
+To be listed in Google News, your site must meet the following qualifications:

 - Provide timely newsworthy content.